Cross Species Functional Alignment

 we’re really interested in the correlations to the FPbrown module

-between female 5xFAD mice at 4 months and 6 months.
-We can plot the
+between 5xFAD mice at 4 months and 6 months.
+We can plot the individual

-individual correlations for each comparison in the plot above with the
+correlations for each comparison in the plot above with the data we

-data we have.
-We’ll label genes with large fold change in the mouse
+have.
+We’ll label genes with large fold change in the mouse using the

 R